tysonlin/ims-pos/README.md

 `LOG_DIR` is the location the log files would be created at, defaults at `./log`

 `PORT` is the port number that the app would run on, defaults at `8000`

+`SECRET` is the random string to seed the encryption process in authentication